 Stuff you gotta know

 Lodging: We’ll stay in La Serena.
 Rooms have booked quickly so I’ve decided to split the accommodations options.
 Four workshop seats are available that INCLUDE lodging.
 Two are available that don’t and you’ll have to book these on your own, the perfect option for a couple to join us 🙂 though we’ll still plan on having you ride with us in the van.
 Please inquire with specific details.

 Transportation: I’m renting a van which means the major point to point transportation is covered on the mainland.
 Local bus fares, Uber and the like are on your own.

 Photographic and Travel Expertise: You’ll get about five and a half days of instruction/mentoring by me, Brent Bergherm.
 We will plan to squeeze in some post production of your images but we must remain flexible due to unforeseen circumstances such as weather.
 Additionally, since we’ll be pushing it hard early mornings and late into the evenings, brief siestas may also be possible for an afternoon or two.

 Small Group: With a limit of nine attendees (six in the van and up to three for the eclipse only) you’re virtually guaranteed some quality time with me and the other attendees.
 We will get to know each other pretty well given how much time we’ll be spending together.

 Physical Requirements: There won’t be a ton of walking when on the mainland.
 We’ll be driving a lot to scout out our potential locations and then we’ll run to the next spot.
-On Easter Island, we’ll walk a whole bunch.
-One of the items is a hike that will last between 6-8 hours around the north side of the island.
-Please be prepared with good hiking boots and a light-weight kit.
+In Valparaiso we’ll walk a bit but it shouldn’t be more than two miles a day.
+There’s a hill to climb in Santiago but we will plan to take the cable car 🙂

 Sunday, June 30